pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/londons-dying-breath.md

 Hanging from the arm of a gas lamp post, swaying gently in the deathly still air, was a child's doll.

 It was a cheap copy of the one he had given Leo for his last birthday, a little sailor boy with a painted smile and yarn for hair.
 This one's smile was still there, but it was a hideous, mocking grin.
 A piece of dirty string had been fashioned into a noose and tightened around its neck.
+Two black buttons had been sewn where the eyes should be, glossy and dark as jet, catching no light, reflecting nothing.

 The air was utterly motionless.
 Not a breath of wind stirred the thick, heavy fog.
 Yet the doll swung, back and forth, back and forth, in a gentle, hypnotic rhythm.
 It was a patient, deliberate motion, as if pushed by an unseen hand.